 Tribal members of the Ho-Chunk Nation may receive a KVR Annual Permit at no cost by presenting their Tribal ID Card at the KVR Visitor Center.
 This does not include camping.

 The Kickapoo Valley Reserve Visitor Center is available for weddings, family reunions, graduations, memorial services, birthday parties, baby showers, and other ceremonies.
-Please review the Ceremony Agreement form.
+Please review the Ceremony Agreement form or Building Use Fee Schedule.
+Rental fees apply.

 User Daily/Annual Permits